kkeuning/gobservatory/README.md

 GitHub will continue to be your authoritative data source, and updates or additions to your starred repositories in GitHub will be pulled into gobservatory on your next update, potentially overwriting your changes with some exceptions:
 1. GitHub doesn't support tags or comments for starred repositories, so your tags and comments won't be overwritten when you update from GitHub.
 2. If you "Unstar" a repository in GitHub, you will need to delete it manually from gobservatory at this point in time.
-3. If you correct/alter the programming language associated with a project, currently that change will be overwritten by `gobservatory load` on the next update unless its been fixed in GitHub.
+3. If you want to correct/alter the primary programming language associated with a project, use the Corrected Language field instead of Language.
+Corrected Language overrides the language identified by GitHub as primary for the project.
+If GitHub was wrong you can make corrections that will not be overwritten.

 ## Building your "awesome" markdown file:
 ```